PedroRASB/ExplanationDistillation/README.md

 </div>

 Bias and spurious correlations in data can cause shortcut learning, undermining out-of-distribution (OOD) generalization in deep neural networks.
 Most methods require unbiased data during training (and/or hyper-parameter tuning) to counteract shortcut learning. **We propose the use of explanation distillation to hinder shortcut learning, improving bias robustness and out-of-distribution generalization.** Benefits:
 - Explanation distillation **needs no unbiased data for training or validation**.
 You do not need to known which samples have spurious correlations.
-In fact, **100% of your dataset can be biased!** You just need an unbiased teacher, like a large vison-language model or a network running on debiased (e.g., segmented) data
+In fact, **100% of your dataset can be biased!** You just need an unbiased teacher, like pipeline where one network segments the image foreground and the other classifies the segmented image
-- Explanation distillation reduces bias by making an arbitrarily sized student network **learn the reasons behind the decisions** of a large teacher, instead of just mimicking the teacher's outputs - removing the standard classification and distillation losses improved bias robustness
+- Explanation distillation reduces bias by making an arbitrarily sized student network **learn the reasons behind the decisions** of a large teacher, instead of just mimicking the teacher's outputs
-- We found that it is **possible to train a neural network with explanation distillation only** (e.g., optimizing Layer-wise Relevance Propagation/LRP heatmaps)
+- We found that it is **possible to train a neural network with explanation distillation only**
 - Explanation distillation **leads to high resistance to dataset bias and shortcut learning**

 ## Findings